pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 order: 5
 ---

-The move from monolith to microservice architecture has increased overall application complexity and the need to closely monitor communication between services.
+The move from monolith to microservice architecture has increased the volume of inter-service traffic.
+Pixie makes debugging errors between services easy by providing immediate and deep (full-body) visibility into requests, all without the need for manual instrumentation.

-Pixie provides immediate visibility into requests between services (for [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols)), without the need for manual instrumentation, making it easy for you to quickly debug your distributed applications.
+HTTP requests are featured in this tutorial, but Pixie can trace a number of different protocols including DNS, PostgreSQL, and MySQL.
+See the full list [here](/about-pixie/data-sources/#supported-protocols).

 This tutorial will demonstrate how to use Pixie to:

-- See a high-level overview of HTTP errors for the services in your cluster.
-- Drill down into HTTP errors per service and pod.
 - Inspect full body HTTP requests.
+- See HTTP error rate per pod.
+- See HTTP error rate per service.

+Check out the [Service Health](/tutorials/pixie-101/service-health) tutorial if you're interested in troubleshooting request latency.

 ## Prerequisites